Key takeaways

 Injury: Toddlers are active and may be prone to accidents that could result in dental injuries.

-Tooth Decay: Lack of regular brushing and flossing is common in this age group, and neglect of oral hygiene can lead to cavities.
+Tooth decay: Lack of regular brushing and flossing is common in this age group, and neglect of oral hygiene can lead to cavities.
+But dental sealants, which can prevent up to 80% of cavities, can be applied as children develop permanent teeth.

 Teens (13-19 years old):